ronnedahl/chatbot-rag-lia/README.md

     Tip:
     Replace your-filename.json with the actual name of your downloaded JSON file, e.g., bostr-chatbot-firebase-adminsdk-xxxxxx.json.

+🔑 Firebase Authentication Setup

+To use authentication features in this project, you must enable Firebase Authentication in your Firebase Console and create at least one user account.
+1. Enable Authentication in Firebase

+    Go to the Firebase Console.

+    Select your project.

+    In the left sidebar, click on "Authentication".

+    Click on "Get started" if you haven’t already enabled Authentication.

+    Go to the "Sign-in method" tab.

+    Enable "Email/Password" authentication:

+        Click on "Email/Password".

+        Click the "Enable" toggle.

+        Click "Save".

+2. Add a User

+To test your application, you need at least one user registered:

+    While still in the Authentication section, go to the "Users" tab.

+    Click "Add user".

+    Enter an email address and a password for your new user.

+    Click "Add user" to create the account.

 🏃 Running the Application

 You have several options to start the BOSTR-RAGBOT: